The Data Sovereignty Question European Companies Can’t Ignore

 Cost Comparison

 Cloud API costs scale linearly with usage.
-GPT-4o costs roughly EUR 2-10 per million tokens.
+A frontier API runs anywhere from under EUR 1 to roughly EUR 10 per million tokens depending on the model and tier (as of 2026, and falling).
 At high volume, this adds up fast.

 Self-hosted models have higher upfront infrastructure cost but near-zero per-query marginal cost.
-A capable GPU setup (A100 or equivalent) runs EUR 500-2,000/month for hosting.
+A capable GPU setup runs somewhere around EUR 500-2,000 per month for hosting, as of 2026.
+The exact figure depends on the model size and your provider.

 The breakpoint: at roughly 50,000 queries per month, self-hosted starts becoming cheaper than cloud APIs.
 Below that, cloud is simpler and more cost-effective.